arooj1/aaqureshi_portfolio/README.md

 # Welcome to my website

-## Some of my prohects are as follows:
+## Some of my projects are as follows:

 ## PROJECT - 1:
 ### <a href='https://github.com/arooj1/ds_salary_proj' >Data Scientist Salary Predictor (in North America)</a>